leonelgalan/cloudfront-signer/README.md

 ## Installation

-This gem has been publised as _cloudfront-signer_.
+This gem has been published as _cloudfront-signer_.
 Use `gem install cloudfront-signer` to install this gem.

 The signing class must be configured - supplying the path to a signing key, or